 Digital technology is changing how customers bank, trade and raise capital, says HSBC's Niall Cameron.

 We want to create an environment at HSBC that allows everyone to fulfil their potential.
 This is why we prioritise our employees’ mental health, support their wellbeing and recognise the importance of being able to work flexibly.
 Our global sabbatical policy, for example, makes it easier for people to balance their work commitments with their personal lives.
-And, in 2019, we will start providing mental health education to all managers at HSBC, helping them spot potential issues and point people towards the right support.
+And, in 2019, we started providing mental health education to all managers at HSBC, helping them spot potential issues and point people towards the right support.

 We have also: